SenseNet/sensenet/docs/local-authentication.md

 ## Enable in a repository host

-The six TokenAuth sample webapps already register the module from `sensenet:Authentication:Local`.
+The dedicated `src/WebApps/SnWebApplication.Api.Sql.LocalAuth` host registers the module from `sensenet:Authentication:Local`.
+The existing TokenAuth webapps and their Docker images do not reference this module and remain unchanged.
+The dedicated host is a full SQL repository API with local authentication, not a separate authentication server.
+Its checked-in mode is `Disabled`; enable it explicitly in deployment configuration.

 For a custom host, reference the module and call `services.AddSenseNetLocalAuthentication(configuration)` **after** registering the external scheme.
 Call `app.UseSenseNetLocalAuthentication()` after CORS and before `app.UseSenseNetAuthentication()`.